samuelconsuegra37-dev/Soccer-lens/README.md

 # Soccer-lens
 Soccer-lens is an AI-powered chrome extension that identifies professional soccer players in paused YouTube vidos and overlays their live per-league stats and AI generated context.
-Created for IBM SKillBuild AI Builders Challege for the month of June.
+Created for IBM SkillBuild AI Builders Challege for the month of June.

 **What it does:**
 Pause a YouTube video of a soccer match.
 Soccer Lens captures the current frame, identifies any recognizable players using computer vision, looks up their season stats across all the the most recent leagues a player has participated in, and generates a short AI-written bio explaining their playing style and what makes them worth watching.